Updated: Jun 26

 Whom did you admire when you were growing up?

-What was your earliest recollection?
+What were your earliest recollections?

-What was your favorite books/magazines//TV shows?/films?
+What were your favorite books/magazines//TV shows?/films?

 Where did you live?